ZehraKoksal/PhyloImpute/README.md

 - "(derived allele inside parallel branch)" → penalty value 2

 In the main output file (phyloimputed.csv), PhyloImpute keeps the observed allelic states.

+##### 3.1.1.3.4) logfile
+Generates a log file containing the commands executed by the tool, with each entry timestamped for easier tracking and reproducibility.

 <br>

 #### 3.1.2) VCF file